lorengreenfield/halfcab/README.md

 - Components contain JS, HTML and CSS altogether in one file
 - Both browser and server side component rendering
 - Easy state management
-- Built to work with material-components-web (UI components)

 halfcab exposes a bunch of functions and objects that you import from the halfcab module.
 If you want to grab them all at once ( you don't ), it'd look like this: